sofiapfund/BIO392/day_4/project_answers.md

 2. remove "chr" in the .bed file so that it can be compared with the .vcf file (`exons.bed` ▶️ `exons_nochr.bed`)

-Given the low abundance in exons, where do they jump?
+**Q4 - Given the low abundance in exons, where do they jump?
-Promoters? enhancers? heterochromatin? other repetitive elements?
+Promoters? enhancers? heterochromatin? other repetitive elements?**

-What can we use as a reference, how do we assign `functions' to all nucleotides in a genome?
+**Q5 - What can we use as a reference, how do we assign `functions' to all nucleotides in a genome?**